AstarNetwork/astar-docs-v3/docs/about/glossary.md

  A program that allows one to store private keys and sign transactions for Astar or other blockchain networks.

  ### Wasm

- Also WebAssembly, a language-agnostic, binary instruction format for a stack-based virtual machine.
+Shorthand for WebAssembly, a language-agnostic, binary instruction format for a stack-based virtual machine.

- ### XC-20
+ ### XC-20 or XC20
  A standard for cross-chain assets in Polkadot ecosystem with ERC-20 interface.

  ### XCM
  Short for Cross-Consensus Messaging, a **messaging format**  and language used to communicate between consensus systems.
+Think of HRMP channels or XCMP as a telephone system connecting Substrate networks, with XCM being one of the dialogues spoken on that telephone system.

  ### XVM
 Short for Cross Virtual Machine, a pallet that provides interfaces for smart contracts that run on different virtual machines to interact with each other.

  ### Zero-knowledge proof
  A cryptographic protocol that allows one party to prove knowledge of a secret without revealing the secret itself.

-  ### zKatana
- A testnet for Astar zkEVM.
-For more info refer to the [Networks](/docs/about/networks.md) section.

  ### Zombienet
  A CLI tool to easily spawn ephemeral Substrate-based networks and perform tests against them.